Night of the Blood Beast: Writing

 It took about six weeks to write the Blood Beast script.
 It was written under the working title Creature from Galaxy 27, which was conceived by Varno, but the Corman brothers later changed it to Night of the Blood Beast.
 Gene Corman received film credit for conceiving the film's story, but Varno claimed he wrote the film almost entirely himself and that Corman had little to do with the story: "He had some rambling ideas but they didn't have very much to do with the movie that became Night of the Blood Beast."
 Varno also said of him: "Gene didn't open his mouth, really, until Roger told him he could."
 Varno said he wrote the screenplay alone and showed parts of it to Roger and Gene Corman as he went along.
 Varno researched medical and aerospace technology at a library in Hollywood near Vine Street.
-The story, which fictionally portrays America's manned voyage into space, was heavily influenced by the real life Space Race ongoing between the United States and Soviet Union at the time.
+The story, which fictionally portrays America's crewed voyage into space, was heavily influenced by the real life Space Race ongoing between the United States and Soviet Union at the time.
 Gene Corman said another major inspiration was The Thing from Another World (1951), a Howard Hawks-directed science fiction film about a group of soldiers and scientists threatened by an alien creature in a remote Arctic research outpost.
 He said of the film, "How could you not be [influenced]?
 We had to be, if only indirectly or subconsciously.
 That was a classic film then, a classic film today."
 However, Varno said any influence from The Thing was only subconscious: "I loved some of the scenes in The Thing and I'm sure that crept in one way or another, but not overtly."